-If you ask friends what happens on the summer solstice (this Sunday), they’re likely to say it’s the longest day of the year.
-But let’s learn something new.
+If you ask friends what happens on the summer solstice, they’re likely to say it’s the longest day of the year.
+But that’s a tired factoid—let’s learn something new!
 Bob Berman lists 7 cool (or, is it “hot”?) solstice facts.
 See how many you know!

-The solstice on Sunday, June 20, 2021, happens at the same instant for all of us, everywhere on Earth; only our clocks are different.
-In the United States, the solstice occurs at 11:32 PM EDT.
+The solstice on Tuesday, June 21, 2022, happens at the same instant for all of us, everywhere on Earth; only our clocks are different.
+In the eastern United States, the solstice occurs at 5:14 AMEDT (2:14 AMPDT).

 Sure, you may know that the summer solstice is the “longest” day of the year in the Northern Hemisphere.
 And let’s not quibble: “Longest day” is shorthand for the day with the longest period of daylight.